 Step 3: Add Spices and Jackfruit

 - Stir in the smoked paprika, chili powder, cumin, cayenne pepper (if using), dried oregano, and black pepper.
-Cook for about 1 minute more, stirring constantly, until the spices are fragrant.
+Cook for an additional 1 minute, stirring constantly, until the spices are fragrant.

 - Add the shredded jackfruit to the skillet and toss to coat it well with the spices and aromatics.